(Country Music Hall of Famers in bold)

 Wilma Burgess born in Orlando, Florida, 1939 (died 2003)

-John Wayne died (cancer), 1979 (was 72).
+John Wayne died in Los Angeles, California (stomach cancer), 1979 (was 72).
 The actor has been referenced in a number of country songs.

 Penny Jay born in Monteagle Mountain, Tennessee, 1927 (died 2006)